 There are several bacterial strains commonly found in the human gut, yet each person’s gut flora is unique, made up of different strains and amounts of bacteria.
 The bacteria in your intestines have different roles, such as producing fatty acids or defending against pathogenic bacteria, fungi, and viruses.

 Each probiotic strain also has different effects on the body.
-Because of this, there isn’t a standard recommendation for how much and how often to take probiotic supplements, but evidence shows that use of probiotics can provide numerous health benefits.
+Because of this, there isn’t a standard recommendation for how much and how often to take probiotic supplements, but evidence shows that there are numerous benefits of probiotic usage.

 Is it Safe to Take Probiotics Every Day?